 International Corporate Governance Network (ICGN)

 In 2016, the ICGN Global Stewardship Principles came into force(1).
-Principle No. 7, ‘Enhancing transparency, disclosure and reporting’, highlights that Investors should publicly disclose their stewardship policies and activities and report to beneficiaries or clients on how they have been implemented so as to be fully accountable for the effective delivery of their duties.
+Principle No. 7, ‘Enhancing transparency, disclosure and reporting’, highlights that Investors should publicly disclose their stewardship policies and activities and report to beneficiaries or clients on how they have been implemented.
 On a more detailed level, the underlying indicators cover areas such as; signifying commitment by becoming a signatory to a relevant national code; maintaining records and summaries of stewardship activities; transparency and accountability in terms of key internal governance arrangements for exercising stewardship duties; client reporting of stewardship priorities and forward-looking engagement strategy, activities and performance.

 UK Stewardship Code

-While most codes set requirements on investors’ reporting, primarily around performed activities such as publishing of voting records, and providing engagement case examples, the updated UK Stewardship Code (since 2020) goes further.
-Applicable to those investing money on behalf of UK savers and pensioners, and those that support them, the code provides a framework for organisations of different sizes, types, business models and investment approaches.
+While most codes set requirements on investors’ reporting, primarily around performed activities such as publishing of voting records, and providing engagement case examples, the updated UK Stewardship Code (since 2020) goes further:

-Using a balance of both qualitative and quantitative information, reporting should provide insight into how investors practise stewardship and allows stakeholders to understand the scope and scale of activities.
-Effective reporting in this regard means presenting data that provide a clear cause and effect relationship between ESG research and tools, investment beliefs and engagement with issuers, and where applicable, investment-decision outcomes.
+Using a balance of both qualitative and quantitative information, reporting should provide insight into how investors practice stewardship and allow stakeholders to understand the scope and scale of activities.
+Effective reporting in this regard means presenting data that provides a clear cause and effect relationship between ESG research and tools, investment beliefs and engagement with issuers, and where applicable, investment-decision outcomes.
 The use of case studies is important to exemplify process and activities, in which objectives, methods, and details of the investor’s role, contribution and next steps should be explained.(2)